Home / Guides / Pressure Washing

 15. Hang door hangers in target neighborhoods

 Walk through neighborhoods with older homes, stained driveways, and dirty siding.
 Hang 50-100 door hangers per day.
-Focus on subdivisions built 10-20 years ago — these homes need cleaning and owners can afford it.
+Focus on subdivisions built 10-20 years ago because these homes need cleaning and the owners can afford it.

 Time: 2-3 hours per round · Cost: $0 (already printed)